 When I was approached by the DMA to become a member of the newly formed responsible marketing committee, I thought about it for all of about 5 seconds and said ‘Yes’.
 To be part of a committee dedicated to creating a sustainable future for the industry by promoting responsible marketing was music to my ears.
 As an experienced B2B marketing professional with many years’ international experience, responsible marketing has always been one of my guiding principles.

-In a time of such rapid change for the marketing industry and given that I work closely with educating marketing students both via the DMA & IDM I feel that we have a duty to ensure that all professional marketers both experienced and newly qualified act responsibility in every aspect of their roles in marketing and we can drive this initiative via continued awareness and education.
+In a time of such rapid change for the marketing industry and given that I work closely with educating marketing students both via the DMA and IDM, I feel that we have a duty to ensure that all professional marketers both experienced and newly qualified act responsibility in every aspect of their roles in marketing.
+We can drive this initiative via continued awareness and education.

-One of the key responsibilities of our new committee is to provide guidance to DMA & IDM members on how to act responsibility and to act within and also promote The DMA Code.
+One of the key responsibilities of our new committee is to provide guidance to DMA and IDM members on how to act responsibly and to act within and also promote The DMA Code.
 This sets out the four key principles of responsible marketing: respect privacy, be honest and fair, be diligent with data, and take responsibility.

 So what do these point actually mean and how can we practise them in our everyday working lives?

 - Be honest and fair – Reputation is earnt over a long period of time but a reputation can be tarnished quickly when a business or individual in that business does not conduct themselves in a professional manner.

 - Be diligent with data – It’s pretty easy to ask the right questions about the age and source of data you are provided with, the age and ensure that if asked by anyone inside or outside the organisation that you can clarify the source and the date that the data was collected and updated.
 This is probably the most important subject within the code that marketers need to keep in the top of their mind and ensure that your business complies.
 The scrutiny and questions about data will only continue to intensify and if you or your business cannot answer those questions then the penalties are going to be harsh and justified.